vladescualexandra/IoT/README.md

 #### How CoAP is used in IoT?
 CoAP functions as a sort of HTTP for restricted devices, enabling equipment such as sensors or actuators to communicate on the IoT.
 These sensors and actuators are controlled and contribute by passing along their data as part of a system.

+In IntelliJ, right-click the "libs" directory and select "Add as library".